Democrats fume as Senate panel sets vote on Trump's court pick

 Kavanaugh could be the deciding vote on contentious legal issues if he is confirmed to the nine-member court, with disputes involving abortion, immigration, gay rights, voting rights and transgender troops possibly heading to the court soon.
 The court begins its next term on Monday, down one justice after the retirement of conservative Anthony Kennedy effective in July.
 Trump nominated Kavanaugh to replace Kennedy.

-Ford testified on Thursday she was “100 percent certain” Kavanaugh assaulted her in 1982.
-Kavanaugh said he was innocent and the victim of “grotesque and obvious character assassination.”
+Ford testified on Thursday she was “100 percent certain” Kavanaugh assaulted her.
+Kavanaugh called himself the victim of “grotesque and obvious character assassination.”

 Questions were raised about Kavanaugh’s temperament at the hearing as well as his fiery political accusations and how that could impact his role on the court.